Adirampattinam

-Adirampattinam is a newly established (Dec 2021) Municipality in the Pattukottai taluk of the Thanjavur district in the Indian state of Tamil Nadu.
-It is also short known by Adirai.
+Adirampattinam is a municipality in the Pattukottai taluk of the Thanjavur district in the Indian state of Tamil Nadu.
+It is also known as Adirai in short by the residents.
 It is the largest coastal town in the district and fourth largest town in the Thanjavur district.

-Adirampattinam is the important coastal town connecting Chennai and Thoothukudi via ECR.
+Adirampattinam is an important coastal town connecting Chennai and Thoothukudi via the ECR.